 TAKE CARE OF YOUR WATCH

-Taking proper care of your watch and providing it with regular maintenance will help keep it working reliably, with precision and
+Taking proper care of your timepiece and providing it with regular maintenance will help keep it working reliably, with precision and

 provide many years of functionality.